Peerless Option Income Etf Volatility

 The Company's Performance

 Sometimes volatility will only affect an individual company.
-For example, a revolutionary product launch or strong earnings report may attract many investors to purchase the company.
-This positive attention will raise the company's stock price.
+For example, a revolutionary product launch or strong earnings report may attract investor attention to the company.
+This positive attention may impact the company's stock price.
 In contrast, product recalls and data breaches may negatively influence a company's stock prices.

 Peerless Option Etf Risk Measures